LODGE LORD BRUCE 1601

 After the enquiry meeting held on the 2nd December 1963 five gentlemen's names were put forward for ballot.

-On the Monday 9th December 1963, the lodge was opened but with no degree (the brethren did not want to open with a mock degree) a ballot was held and all five gentlemen were cleared.
+degree (the brethren did not want to open with a mock degree) a ballot was held and all five gentlemen were cleared.
 The lodge was now complete and eager excitement among the brethren to confer their first degree in Seafield awaited.

 On the 13th December 1963 Bro.
 William Pilmer headed a very large deputation form Lodge Lord Bruce 1601 to Lodge Blackridge 1145 to confer a First Degree.
 This was quite a unique occasion for a Lodge to confer a degree in a visiting lodge before they had conferred a degree in their own lodge.